 1. Misplaced front panel connectors(opens in new tab)

 The first place to start is with the front panel connectors.
 It seems silly that we still have to fumble around with a group of tiny wires while referencing positive/negative schematics outlined in the motherboard manual, but that’s how it is.
-These wires extend from the case’s front panel and connect the power button, reset button, case speaker, and drive activity LED to a dedicated header on the motherboard.
+These wires extend from the case’s front panel and connect the power button, reset button, and drive activity LED to a dedicated header on the motherboard.

 It’s easy to plug these into the wrong pins.
 If you plug the power LED wires into where the power switch wires should go, for example, nothing will happen when you press your case’s power button.
 Fortunately, plugging them into the wrong spot won’t harm your PC.